andyhasit/SneakerJS/README.md

 #SneakerJS
 Entity relationship automation for AngularJS and CouchDB (or PouchDB etc...)

+####Update 19 03 2016:

+I uploaded this to **npm** to make it easier to copy in and out of personal projects, I did not expect 100's of downloads.
+So just to clarify:
+  - This project is at **alpha** stage, so might be making sweeping changes to the design.
+  - For usage documentation, see the included demo (which I will endeavour to keep up to date now that people are actually looking at it)
+  - Although I use SneakerJS successfully in a few personal projects the demo is currently broken as I couldn't resolve a **$scope.$digest** issue and don't have time right now, and am thinking of how SneakerJS could solve that instead of you having to do that in the controller (contributions welcome).
+  - Do come back and check (**npm update sneakerjs**) as it is being refined.

 ##What does it do?

 ###1.
 Lets you define your model in simple terms